ichnaton777/emfscience/computations-5G.md

 In this table, the tone A has frequency 432 Hz.
 Moreover, it is Thut's opinion that  the base frequency of A should be 428,7 Hz instead of 432 Hz.
 This is the exact frequency of the electron being _most basic in life_.

+### Comparison of the GM-scale and the HET-table.

+Let's compare the GM-scale of Meijer & Geesink with the Thut's HET-table.
+Nearly every beneficial frequency Thut found corresponds to a life supporting frequency Meijer & Geesink found in scientific literature.
+The table below lists both frequency overviews.
+The very broad inventory of international publications by Meijer & Geesink and Thut's discovery, which has yielded truthfulness in the succesful application of water treatment in agriculture, appear to match.
+This conclusion amplifies the credibility of both approaches.
+It also amplifies its relevance for the analysis of possible effects of 5G on life processes.